 Plantar Fasciitis is one of the most common conditions of the foot.
 While we don't know the exact number of people who have Plantar Fasciitis, studies estimate that over 1 million doctor visits are due to Plantar Fasciitis in the US.

 1 in 10 people experience Plantar Fasciitis at one point in their lives.
 The likelihood is much higher among certain groups of people.

-Whenever you stand, walk, or run, your feet absorb the stress of your body weight.
-This stress, also called load, builds on the arch of your foot.
+Whenever you stand, walk, or run, your feet absorb the stress of your body weight and the impact of your activities.
+This stress, also called load, builds on the arch of your foot, leading to tiny tears in the plantar fascia.
 When the cycle of injury and inflammation goes unhealed, your body creates scar tissue.
-This abnormal tissue has a few problems.
-First, it occupies more space than healthy tissue, causing you to feel discomfort.
-Second, it has a non-linear shape, making it weaker than healthy tissue, which is smooth, aligned, and able to withstand more load.

 Scar tissue formation is the body's natural response to injuries to repair the damage.
 However, this abnormal tissue has a few problems.

 Because scar tissue is weaker, it can withstand less load than healthy plantar fascia before it gets injured again.